dotnet/linker/docs/design/RUC-on-type.md

     }
 }
 ```
-Static constructors are considered special since most of the calls of these methods will be from the runtime environment, following rules that most of the developers are not aware and generating code that is not easy to visualize to the developer.Most common uses of the static constructor will come from the usage of the static field initializers, see the following example
+Static constructors are considered special since most of the calls of these methods will be from the runtime environment, understanding the semantics of when and what triggers execution of such type initialization methods is something that most of the developers are not aware.
+Most common uses of the static constructor will come from the usage of the static field initializers, see the following example
 ```C#
 class C
 {